fahadamjadckj/blog_list_frontend/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches tests for react using JEST and react-testing-library, the application tests are at the moment broken \
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+as a result of many changes in the app.

 ### `npm run build`